Seven things nobody tells you when your pet dies

 Our pets offer us unconditional love, comfort, and affection.
 They stand faithfully by our side during times of joy and sorrow and provide us with the opportunity to experience a relationship where we don’t have to be anyone other than ourselves.
 We are loved by them simply for being who we are and we love them all the more because of that.

 Very rarely is the death of a pet seen as a legitimate source of grief and yet it’s important you understand that whatever feelings you’re experiencing right now are real and valid.
-Below, we walk you through seven things nobody tells you when your pet dies that we hope will provide a sense of comfort and help you feel less alone.
+Below, we walk you through seven things nobody tells you when your pet dies that we hope will provide a sense of comfort, help you feel less alone and better know how to cope with the loss of a pet.

 Kathryn holds a Master of Social Work from Massey University in Auckland, specializing in grief and loss.
 She worked for over a decade in end of life care at hospices in New Zealand and England, first as a social worker and then in an education role where she helped clinicians to navigate sensitive conversations with patients and their families.
 While she is largely taking a break from the world of death and dying to focus on writing, she remains an Associate Lecturer in the School of Health and Social Wellbeing at the University of the West of England.